ihsn/SDCPractice/utility.rst

 anonymized data.
 When using an *sdcMicro* object for the anonymization process, the raw data are stored in the “origData” slot of the object and the anonymized variables are in the slots “manipKeyVars”, “manipPramVars”, “manipNumVars” and “manipStrataVar” slots.
-See Section 7.5 for more information on *sdcMicro* objects, slots and how to access slots.
+See the Section `Objects of class sdcMicroObj <sdcMicro.html#Objects of class sdcMicroObj>`__ for more information on *sdcMicro* objects, slots and how to access slots.

 Histograms and density plots